mds-python/mds-python.github.io/03 Flow Control/1 Conditions.md

 All previous programs have been executed sequentially, line by line.
 No line could be skipped.

 Consider the following problem: for a given real number, determine its absolute value.
 If number > 0, the program should print its value, otherwise it should print –number .
 This behavior cannot be achieved by using a sequential program.
 The program should conditionally select the next step.
-The following command used for this purpose is called if:
+The following command used for this purpose is called **`if`**:

 ```python
 number = float(input("Enter a number:"))